elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ```

 [^discrete]: The discrete Fourier transform operates on sampled data,
-             in contrast to the standard Fourier Transform which is
+             in contrast to the standard fast Fourier transform which is
              defined for continuous functions.

 Or you can equivalently think of it as an repeating signal of